santiagorg2401/3drobot/src/robot_operation/README.md

 file_path: path to .gcode file, example: /home/user/Downloads/test.gcode.
 Always required.
 sim: 1, 0, true or false.
 Optional: enabled by default.

-Note: temperature commands such as M104 or M109 ar not implemented when sim = true.
+Note: temperature commands such as M104 or M109 ar not enabled when sim = true.